oat-sa/lib-lti1p3-deep-linking/doc/deep-linking-workflow.md

 From here, up to you to decide if / how you offer content items selection: you can offer the user an `HTML Form` for example.

-Since this process can differ a lot between application, this library does not provide any tooling for this (to not enforce any behavior).
+Since this process can differ a lot between tool applications, this library **does not provide any tooling for this** (to leave you free to provide your own process).

+The library will take care of the rest of the process, when the tool will return the selected content items to the platform.

 ## 3 - Tool side: deep linking response generation